benchmark-urbanism/vue-mapbox-feature/docs/README.md

 ------------
 Default no-frills paint styles are provided by default, you'll probably want to override these with your own styling, which can also be updated dynamically.

-The following default values can be overriden by passing an object to the `paint-style` directive:
+The following default values can be overridden by passing an object to the `paint-style` directive:
 ```javascript
 // circle layers:
 {